waldrain/waldrain.github.io/moniwonig.md

 - install solar electrical panels along dachfirst or on south walmdach
 - contact delzer and ask about his photovoltaikanlage
 - build platform in walnut tree
-- build platform in oberelben oak tree
+- build platform in the huge oberelben oak or elm trees
+- build treehouse space in oberelben

 ### <a name="shop"></a>shop